LimoDerEchte/NoteCompanion/README.md

 <h3>Chemical Reaction Editor</h3>
 You can write chemical components using a string like 3 H2O^2+ => 3 H<sub>2</sub>O<sup>2+</sup><br>
 If you use --> a big line to the right will appear.
-This is also the center of alignment.
+This is also the center of alignment.<br>

-<h5>Rules:</h5>
+Rules:
 - A number in front of a letter is written like a letter.
 - A number behind a non-space and non-number is <sub>lowered</sub>
 - A number behind a ^ is <sup>ceiled</sup> (Including + and -)